Hall’s is the leading sugar confectionery brand in the world. How did a cough drop from Lancashire conquer the global market?

-T H Hall retired from the business in 1926, and N S Hall continued as sole managing director.
+Thomas Hall retired from the business in 1926, and Norman Hall continued as sole managing director.

 The Hall’s Mentho-lyptus trademark was first registered in 1927.
 As the name suggests, the cough drop was a mixture of menthol and eucalyptus.

-Hall Brothers (Whitefield) Ltd had a fully paid capital of £100,000 in 1953.
-They specialised in boiled sweets and caramels, and Hall’s “Mentho-lyptus tablets” were the principal product.
+Hall Brothers (Whitefield) Ltd had a fully-paid capital of £100,000 in 1953.
+The company specialised in boiled sweets and caramels, and Hall’s “Mentho-lyptus tablets” was the principal product.
 185 people were employed.